Pricing and Hedging Strategies for Cross-Currency Equity Protection Swaps: Numerical Studies and Backtesting

-After defining the parameters of domestic and foreign markets, we first examine the pricing of some standard EPSs on separated domestic and foreign portfolios.
-We focus here on two particular instances of a standard EPS, the buffer EPS and the floor EPS, and we analyze the hedging cost for an EPS associated with separate hedging strategies, which were discussed in Section \ref{sec3}.
-We only consider here the case of one year maturity since the influence of maturity is likely to be similar as in the case of EPSs with a single currency, which was extensively studied by Xu et al. \cite{Xu2023}.
+After defining the parameters of domestic and foreign markets, we first examine the pricing of some standard EPSs on separate domestic and foreign portfolios.
+We focus here on two particular instances of a standard EPS, the buffer EPS and the floor EPS, and we analyze the weighted cost for a portfolio of EPSs associated with separate hedging strategies, which were discussed in Section \ref{sec3}.
+We only consider here the case of one year maturity since the influence of maturity is likely to be similar as in the case of EPSs with a single currency, which was extensively studied by Xu et al. \cite{XLR2024}.

 Table \ref{table2} presents the hedging cost and key parameters for several variants of domestic and foreign EPSs.
-For brevity, we use the shorthand notation for various instances of net prices of domestic and foreign EPSs with all prices expressed in the domestic currency for $100$ AUD nominal principal: \\ (i) Domestic -- the price $\EPSdo$ of the domestic EPS (Corollary \ref{cor3.2}); \\ (ii) Nominal -- the net weighted cost $w\,\EPSdo + (1-w)\X_0\EPSfo$ where $\EPSfo$ is the price of the nominal foreign EPS (the foreign market variant of Corollary \ref{cor3.2});\\ (iii) Effective -- the net weighted cost $w\,\EPSdo + (1-w)\EPSfeo$ where $\EPSfeo$ is the price of the effective foreign EPS (Corollary \ref{cor3.4});\\ (iv) Quanto -- the net weighted cost $w\,\EPSdo + (1-w)\EPSfqo$ where $\EPSfqo$ is the price of the quanto EPS (Corollary \ref{cor3.5}).
+For brevity, we use the shorthand notation for various portfolios of domestic and foreign EPSs with all prices expressed in the domestic currency for the notional principal equal to AUD 100: \\ (i) Domestic -- the price $\EPSdo$ of the domestic EPS (Corollary \ref{cor3.2}); \\ (ii) Nominal -- the weighted cost $w\,\EPSdo + (1-w)\X_0\EPSfo$ where $\EPSfo$ is the price of the foreign EPS (Corollary \ref{cor3.2a});\\ (iii) Effective -- the weighted cost $w\,\EPSdo + (1-w)\EPSfeo$ where $\EPSfeo$ is the price of the effective foreign EPS (Corollary \ref{cor3.4});\\ (iv) Quanto foreign -- the weighted cost $w\,\EPSdo + (1-w)\EPSfqo$ where $\EPSfqo$ is the price of the quanto EPS (Corollary \ref{cor3.5}).

-From Table \ref{table2}, the influence of protection and fee legs, and their participation rates are the same for separated cross-currency hedging strategies as for single currency underlying asset, which has been discussed by Xu et al. \cite{Xu2023}.
-Obviously, when we add the weights of domestic and foreign assets into consideration, the hedging costs for this cross-currency EPS will be closer to that for only domestic assets if the weight $w$ of the domestic asset in the underlying portfolio increases, no matter which hedging strategies are used.